MusaOzcetin/IPE/program_finder_logic.md

 - Orchestrate using program_finder_routing.json.
 Do not redefine fields or actions here.
 - Rely on GPT’s internal reasoning to evaluate fit once filtering is applied.

+---

 ## Knowledge Sources (use program_finder_routing_m.json.program_finder.fields)

 - study_program_webpages.json: title, degree, duration, language, admission, url, program_overview, acquired_skills

+## User Language
+- Infer the user’s language (English or German) from their messages.
+- Use this inferred language for:
+  - all wizard questions,
+  - selecting the English or German final summary template.
+- Never ask for language selection and never mention language detection.

+---

 ## Detect intent